Elizabeth R. Nugent

 Book

-Chantal Berman and Elizabeth R. Nugent, "Regionalism in New Democracies: The Authoritarian Origins of Voter-Party Linkages."
-Forthcoming in Political Research Quarterly.
+Chantal E. Berman and Elizabeth R. Nugent.
+"Regionalism in New Democracies: The Authoritarian Origins of Voter-Party Linkages."
+Political Research Quarterly 73.4 (2020): 908-922.
 PDF Replication materials

 Sharan Grewal, Amaney Jamal, Tarek Masoud, and Elizabeth R. Nugent.
 "Poverty and Divine Rewards: The Electoral Advantage of Islamist Political Parties."
 American Journal of Political Science 63.4 (2019): 859-874.
 PDF Replication materials